LLNL/Silo/docs/Chapter2-Section1.md

   DBPutUcdvar1 writes a variable associated with an `UCD` mesh into a Silo file.
   Note that variables will be either node-centered or zone-centered.
   Other information can also be included.
-  This function is useful for writing scalar fields, whereas the companion function, `DBPutUcdvar`, is appropriate for writing vector and tensor fields.
+  This function is useful for writing scalar fields, whereas the companion function, DBPutUcdvar, is appropriate for writing vector and tensor fields.

   Notes: